ManhattanLife Medicare Supplement Plan Reviews in 2025

 What is ManhattanLife's financial rating?

-ManhattanLife has earned a B++ (Good) rating from A.M.
-Best, a leading insurance rating agency.
-This rating indicates the company maintains adequate financial reserves to meet policyholder obligations.
-A.M.
-Best has been rating ManhattanLife since 1976 and has consistently found the company financially sound.
+ManhattanLife has a B++ (Good) rating from AM Best, indicating adequate financial reserves to meet policyholder obligations.
+AM Best has rated ManhattanLife since 1976 and consistently found the company financially sound.